pynbody/pynbody/docs/installation.rst

   * Installing `h5py <http://code.google.com/p/h5py/>`_ will allow you
     to work with Gadget HDF snapshots.
 See the :ref:`h5py-ref` below.

+.. _distutils:

 Setup Python Distutils
 ----------------------

 As the webpage `adding to python
 <http://docs.python.org/install/index.html>`_ describes, standard
 python packages are installed using distutils.
-Once you follow the simple steps below, installing *most* python packages is simple and straightforward.
+By default, this is done in the `site-packages` directory that resides wherever python is installed.
+If you do not have root permissions, then you will not be able to install packages there, so you need to tell python to install them somewhere else (your home directory is a fine option).
+The steps below describe how to make this happen, and once you've configured it properly installing *most* python packages will be a breeze.

 1. Create a directory where python packages will be installed.
 We recommend ``${HOME}/python``.